nebari-dev/nebari-docs/docs/nebari-slurm/development.md

 ## Checking services

 For debugging purposes, you can inspect service status, logs or restart an individual service while connected to the master node.
-Bellow we give an example of how to do this for the JupyterHub and Slurm services.
+Below we give an example of how to do this for the JupyterHub and Slurm services.

 ```bash
 # Restart JupyterHub: